 Since most circular saws will not cut through a 4x4 piece of wood in a single pass, cutting from multiple sides is required.

-In this guide, I'll show you exactly how to use your circular saw for cutting a 4x4.
+In this guide, I'll show you exactly how to cut a 4x4 with a circular saw.

 Begin by placing the 4x4 piece of wood onto the work surface.